Rules of Membership

 16.2.
 The notice shall specify the place, day and hour of the meeting and (except in the case of business by these Rules required to be conducted at the Annual General Meeting) the nature of the business and the terms of any motion directed to be put upon the agenda.

 17. TRANSACTION OF BUSINESS AT GENERAL MEETINGS

 17.1.
 No motion shall be discussed at any General Meeting unless a member present at the meeting has seconded it.

 17.2.
 At a General Meeting voting upon any matter shall be by a show of hands and if upon any vote being taken the ayes and noes are equal the Chairman shall have an additional casting vote.

 17.3.
-A quorum at any General Meeting shall be twenty.
+A quorum at any General Meeting shall be fifteen.
 If within twenty minutes from the time appointed for the meeting a quorum is not present the meeting shall stand adjourned to the same day in the next week at the same time and place.
 If that shall be for any reason impracticable, until a day and at a time and place appointed by the Committee.

 17.4.
 Notwithstanding the provisions of Rule 15 any member may at any meeting ask leave on the ground of urgency to move any motion concerning a subject of which no notice has been given.

 17.5.
 Upon such leave being given by both the Chairman and by a majority of the members present such motion may be moved, seconded, discussed and voted on.

 17.6.
 If during discussion of any motion any member shall move that the question be now put and such motion shall be seconded the Chairman shall forthwith cause a vote to be taken upon such motion that the question be now put and if it be carried a vote shall forthwith be taken upon the motion before the meeting.

 17.7.
 Upon any motion being moved and seconded at any meeting any meeting may move an amendment thereto and upon such amendment being successful it may be discussed and voted upon.